 Yes.
-NSW Treasury strongly disagrees with treating contributions granted on the condition that goods and services are delivered to third parties as a liability (per ED 144, para G8).
-Further, the recognition of revenue when the entity satisfies the condition (para G10) (i.e. when the goods and services are provided) is not supported, as this is only relevant for reciprocal transactions relating to the rendering of services under AASB 118.
+Contributions granted on the condition that goods and services are delivered to third parties potentially fall into this category (ED 144, para G8).
+Further, the recognition of revenue when the entity satisfies the condition (paragraph G10) (i.e. when the goods and services are provided) is not supported, as this is only relevant for reciprocal transactions relating to the rendering of services under AASB 118.

-In simple terms, Treasury believes that where a transfer is non-reciprocal, the notion that amounts are 'earned' as the entity provides goods or services contradicts the definition of a non-reciprocal transfer.
+In simple terms, HoTARAC believes that, where a transfer is non-reciprocal, the notion that amounts are "earned" as the entity provides goods or services contradicts the definition of a non-reciprocal transfer.
 The nature of a non-reciprocal transfer is that there is no direct relationship between the amount transferred and the goods and services provided.
 Therefore, it is not relevant or appropriate to link revenue recognition with the provision of the goods and services.